jrno/k8s-intro/sample-stack/README.md

 ## TODO

-- Adjust worker image to produce random measurements with given interval (env var)
 - Modify server image to read measurements from collection
+- Use RBAC to limit worker/server accesses, create users for both
 - Deploy server and worker in k8s
 - Modify k8s to properly use secrets and config maps
 - Check building images within minikube to speed it up